View all web browser and mobile devices available in our cloud-based test lab.

 Test automation relieves pressure on developers and testers.
 Software testing is a comprehensive process that requires coordination efforts by business stakeholders, developers, and testers.
 Manual testing is the most common type of software testing, but it is time intensive and difficult to scale.

 That's why teams leverage automated testing.

 Learn more about...

-Whether we use a mobile deposit banking app or an online portal to connect to our doctor, software has become a pillar of our daily lives.
-Consumers expect their web and mobile apps to work when they need them, which means robust software testing and QA is a requirement for DevOps.
+Consumers expect their web and mobile apps to work when they need them.
+And that means robust software testing and QA is a requirement.

-Within software testing, there are three types that teams must understand and implement.
-Learn about automated testing vs manual testing vs continuous testing:
+There are three types of software testing that teams must understand and implement.
+Here's a quick breakdown of the basics of automated testing vs. manual testing vs. continuous testing:

 The most traditional type of testing.
 In manual software testing, analysts and testers create the tests and execute them by hand.
 Typically, manual testing is time intensive but beneficial because hands-on testing enables a more contextual and nuanced understanding of the test being executed.

 The process of executing automated tests in a repeatable and scaled manner.
 Continuous testing occurs when software testing is fully automated and optimized.
 The benefits of continuous testing include fast feedback, swift release turnaround, and quality web and mobile apps.

 There are 5 basic challenges in automated testing today:

 Remember: Failed tests are a natural part of automated testing.
 When a team is continuously testing, broken tests can get out of hand quickly.
 That’s why feedback and visibility are a key piece of successful and scalable automated testing.